pidconsortium/EPIC-API-v2/INSTALL.md

 ### Handle System v7
 You will need a running Handle System installation.
 Details can be found at the [Handle System web site](http://www.handle.net/).
-An option would be to install the software under `opt`:
+An option would be to install the software under `opt` as the user root:

+Install hsj as the root user

 ```bash
 cd /opt